Renu Chakravartty: Marriage and politics

 She was elected to the Lok Sabha from Basirhat in 1952 and 1957, and from Barrackpore in 1962.
 After CPI split in 1964, she decided to remain with the older organisation, and in two successive elections in 1967 and 1971 she was defeated from the same constituency by Md.
 Ismail of Communist Party of India (Marxist).

 Gopalkrishna Gandhi has summed up very succinctly, the era in which Renu Chakravartty served in the Indian Parliament: "The early Lok Sabhas and Rajya Sabhas more than rose to the standards of "daily assessment" set by Dr. Ambedkar, especially in MPs' stellar debating contributions.
 The lyrically thoughtful Nehru was matched by the rasping Kripalani.
 The Houses were well-served by the laser-eyed Feroze Gandhi, the fiery Bhupesh Gupta, the impassioned Hiren Mukherjee, the sedate Lakshmi Menon, the thermal Violet Alva, the acerbic Rammanohar Lohia, the excoriating Barrister Nath Pai, the striking Renu Chakravartty, the diligent Minoo Masani, the startling C.N.
 Annadurai, and, of course, the poetic Atal Bihari Vajpayee."

-In around four decades of political life she was active in the workers’ movement, organised many strikes and was sent to jail on numerous occasions.
+In around four decades of political life she was active in the workers' movement, organised many strikes and was sent to jail on numerous occasions.
 She was a vibrant contributor to the women's movement.
-She was on the executive committees of many organisations.
+She was on the executive committees of many organisations, including the Women's International Democratic Federation's to which she was elected in 1953.